 11.10.1.
-Concerns about a child or a disclosure should be discussed with the DSL who will help decide whether a referral to children's social care - Gateway, early help or other support is appropriate in accordance with Plymouth Local Children's Safeguarding Board's Thresholds.
+Concerns about a child or a disclosure should be discussed with the DSL who will help decide whether a referral to Gateway / The Hub early help or other support is appropriate in accordance with Local Safeguarding Children's Board Thresholds.

 - 11.10.2.
 If a referral is needed then the DSL should make it.
 However, anyone can make a referral and if for any reason a staff member thinks a referral is appropriate and one hasn't been made they can and should consider making a referral themselves. - 11.10.3.
 The child (subject to their age and understanding) and the parents will be told that a referral is being made, unless to do so would increase the risk to the child. - 11.10.4.
 If after a referral the child's situation does not appear to be improving the designated safeguarding lead (or the person that made the referral) should press for re-consideration to ensure their concerns have been addressed, and most importantly the child's situation improves. - 11.10.5.
-If a child is in immediate danger or is at risk of harm a referral should be made to children's social care - Gateway and/or the police immediately.
+If a child is in immediate danger or is at risk of harm a referral should be made to Gateway / The Hub and/or the police immediately.
 Anybody can make a referral. - 11.10.6.
 Where referrals are not made by the DSL, the DSL should be informed as soon as possible.